Employment

 - A letter from your employer, on company letterhead, indicating the job title, work hours, start date and rate of pay.

-- A letter from the International Student Advisor confirming your eligibility to work.
+- A letter from International Services confirming your eligibility to work.
+You can request this online via the Document Request Form.

 - Your passport and visa.